malbhagemahesh/Lead-Scoring-Tool/README.md

 ## 🎯 **The Problem We Solve**

-[cite_start]The challenge with lead generation tools is that they often deliver a high *volume* of data without a clear way to determine which leads are worth a sales team's time[cite: 69]. [cite_start]Our primary goal is to turn raw data into **actionable intelligence**[cite: 71].
+The challenge with lead generation tools is that they often deliver a high *volume* of data without a clear way to determine which leads are worth a sales team's time.
+Our primary goal is to turn raw data into **actionable intelligence.**

 This tool is a high-impact enhancement for any lead generation platform, allowing sales teams to **focus exclusively on high-potential targets** that align with Caprae Capital’s investment strategy.